7 Reasons Why You Should Volunteer at Your Child’s School

 4. Volunteering Allows You to Get to Know Teachers and Staff

 Your child’s teacher and school staff are your teammates in parenting during the school year.
-They have a tremendous impact on children both academically and socially.
+They have a tremendous impact on children, both academically and socially.
 Having a presence at school is a great way to get to know them better and show them your support.

 5. Volunteering Makes Schools Better

-Schools who have a strong volunteer base perform better.
+Schools that have a strong school volunteer base perform better.
 There are so many demands placed on schools with limited financial resources.
 Any volunteer effort can help bridge that gap at no additional cost to the school.
 Taking things off the plate of teachers, administration, and staff frees them up to do what they do best—educate our children.

 6. Volunteering Allows You to Use Your Strengths

+Why volunteer with kids?
 Volunteering is a great way to showcase your strengths.
 Look for opportunities that are within your wheelhouse.
 Using the skills that come naturally to you makes things easier (and often more enjoyable).
 If you love baking, sign up to help with the bake sale.
 Volunteering will feel less burdensome, and your natural talents will be appreciated.

 7. Volunteering is Good for Your Health

 I can’t share the benefits of volunteering without mentioning that it’s good for your health.
 Research shows that people who volunteer live longer, have lower stress levels, and are generally healthier.
 You can’t beat an opportunity that allows you to spend more time with your children AND decreases your stress.
+This is another great answer to the question of how to get parents to volunteer at school.